simp/simp-doc/docs/user_guide/SIMP_Administration/Classification_and_Data.rst

 SIMP Scenarios
 --------------

-SIMP scenarios are groups of classes, setting, and simp_options that ensure the system is compliant and secure.
+SIMP scenarios are groups of classes, settings, and simp_options that ensure the system is compliant and secure.

 There are currently three SIMP scenarios: